dasniko/dasniko.github.io/talks.md

 ---

-### <a name="espruino">Espruino - JavaScript for Things</a>

-Espruino is JavaScript bare to the metal of a microcontroller.
-It's an open source hardware Espruino Board and an open source interactive JavaScript interpreter, running natively on the controller (not only on the Espruino Board, but also on similar microcontrollers, too).

-The project was launched in 2013 through a Kickstarter campain and it raised 5x its target.
-It's a bit like Arduino, but for JavaScript!
-It's perfect for beginners in IoT or prototyping/showcasing.
-Lots of GPIOs (PWM, ADC, USART, SPI, I2C, DAC), SD Card Slot, USB and battery connectors, Bluetooth module pad, etc.

-From 0 to hero in 3 minutes!
-Just plug the Espruino to your Computer, conntect it with the Espruino Web-IDE, update the firmware and start coding.
-It works, right out of the box!
-Just run your code as you type!
-Even programming the Espruino from your phone is possible.
-There is already a large open source community which comes up every day with new interessting ideas for the microcontroller.
-I'll give you an introduction to Espruino and it's capabilities (not only for my upcoming home-automation tasks) and show you Espruino in action!

----

-### <a name="meteor10">Meteor has landed - what's hot in 1.0?</a>

-Die reaktive JavaScript Platform Meteor macht große Schritte zum ersten Major-Release (1.0).
-Was hat sich in den letzten 12 Monaten getan?
-Nachdem wir letztes Jahr auf die Basis-Features geschaut haben, nehmen wir uns jetzt das weitere Umfeld vor und schauen, wie sich Meteor in der Praxis und der realen Welt schlägt.
-Was bringt die neue UI Engine "Blaze"?
-Welche Test-Frameworks gibt es für Meteor?
-Arbeiten mit dem Package-Manager, Integration von Streams und 3D Darstellungen im Browser und vieles mehr.
-Welche produktiven Websites bzw.
-Apps gibt es mittlerweile?
-Natürlich gibt es wieder ausreichend Code zu sehen...!

----

 ### <a name="jsquality">Code-Quality despite of JavaScript</a>

 JavaScript erlebt einen besonderen Hype.
 Die Sprache meldet Ansprüche als Plattform für unternehmenskritische Applikationen an und erobert zunehmend das Server- und Backend-Umfeld.